GMOD/mimosa/README.md

 ## What is Mimosa written in?

 Mimosa is written in Perl 5, HTML, CSS, and JavaScript.
-On the server side, it uses Moose, BioPerl and the Catalyst web framework.
-On the client side, it uses JQuery, JQuery UI.
+On the server side, it uses Moose, BioPerl, Bio::Chado::Schema, Bio::BLAST::Database, Digest::SHA1, the Catalyst web framework and many other CPAN modules.
+On the client side, it uses JQuery and ExtJS.

 ## How can I help hack on Mimosa or otherwise get involved?